-This is the location where union leader Jimmy Hoffa was last seen.
+This is the restaurant where union leader Jimmy Hoffa was last seen.

-The restaurant is situated at 6676 Telegraph Road in Bloomfield Township, Michigan.
+It is located at 6676 Telegraph Road in Bloomfield Township, Michigan.

-During the seventies, it was the Red Fox restaurant.
-These days, it is an Italian steakhouse called Andiamo.
+During the 1970s, it was known as the Red Fox restaurant.
+These days, the building is home to an Italian steakhouse called Andiamo.

 On July 30th, 1975, Hoffa traveled to this location in the northern suburbs of Detroit to attend a "peace meeting" with local mob figures.

 At the time, the former Teamsters president was hoping to regain leadership of the union.

 However, it is believed that senior members of the mafia were strongly against this idea.
 From their perspective, Hoffa's tight management was a potential threat to their control of the Teamsters pension fund.
 They also believed that the current president was far easier to influence.